rampaa/JL/README.md

 # JL
 JL is a program for looking up Japanese words and expressions.
 Inspired by [Nazeka](https://github.com/wareya/nazeka) and [Chiitrans Lite](https://github.com/alexbft/chiitrans).

 Download from the [releases page](https://github.com/rampaa/JL/releases).
 Prefer the x86 version for 50-80% less memory usage.
+Prefer the x64 version if you intend to use *lots of* dictionaries together, because x86 programs cannot use more than 2 GB of RAM.

 IMPORTANT: If you are using Windows 7 and you intend to use EPWING dictionaries, you MUST use the x86 version because of a .NET bug.
 See the [link](https://github.com/dotnet/runtime/issues/66272) for more details.